Solve each rational inequality. Give the solution set in interval... | Channels for Pearson+

 Textbook Question

 Solve each rational inequality.
 Give the solution set in interval notation.
 See Examples 4 and 5.
-1 /{x - 1} < 1 /{ x + 1}
+3 /{4 - x} > 6 /{ 1 - x}

 Verified Solution